 Michelle was found guilty of involuntary manslaughter on June 16, 2017.
 The Juvenile Court judge determined that her texts to Conrad “constituted wanton and reckless conduct.”
 The judge said that Michelle not calling anyone for help and telling Conrad to get back in the car was involuntary manslaughter, despite Conrad also taking “significant actions of his own to end his life.”

 Michelle was released four months early from prison on January 23, 2020.
 She served 11 months of her 15-month sentence after earning enough “good time,” Jonathan Darling, a spokesperson for the Bristol County Sheriff’s Office, said in a statement.
 “Ms. Carter has been a model inmate in Bristol County,” Jonathan said.

 Michelle Carter walks out of Bristol County jail. pic.twitter.com/I59eSPl6XX

 — NBC 10 WJAR (@NBC10) January 23, 2020

-5. Her lawyer claimed she was “brainwashed” by Roy.
-Eleven days before his death, Roy sent Carter a text saying that they should commit suicide together like “Romeo and Juliet.”
-Carter refused, according to her lawyer, and told him to come join her at a psychiatric facility in Belmont, MA, where she was staying to get treatment for depression. “[Roy] ultimately persuaded a young, impressionable girl,” the attorney told reporters.
+Eleven days before his death, Conrad sent Michelle a text saying that they should die by suicide together like “Romeo and Juliet.”
+Michelle refused, according to her lawyer, and told him to come join her at a psychiatric facility in Massachusetts where she was staying to get treatment for depression. “[Conrad] ultimately persuaded a young, impressionable girl,” the attorney told reporters.
 “Eventually, he gets her to endorse his plan.”